 If needed, Nuffic will repeat this process once in order to replace candidates that have declined.
 The preliminary selection is subject to change.
 You cannot claim a fellowship from the fellowship offer.
 However, Nuffic will not defer an awarded fellowship under any circumstances.

 If you are one of the few preselected candidates you will be asked by email if you accept the NFP fellowship that is offered to you.
-The status of your application would then be needs confirmation.
-You have one week to react to this offer by clicking the applicable button in SOL (see the SOL manual for instruction(414.8 KB)).
+You then have to confirm the status of your application.
+You have one week to react to this offer by clicking the applicable button in SOL (see the SOL manual for instructions(467.9 KB)).
 If you decline or do not react in time you will not receive a fellowship.
 You can apply again in a later deadline period.

 If you withdraw your participation in the course after having accepted the fellowship there will be restrictions when applying for an NFP fellowship in future.
 This is in accordance with the NFP eligibility criteria*.
 The fellowship is subject to the NFP Rules and Regulations (www.nuffic.nl/nfp) which you accepted when applying.